 Risk culture is also embedded in the organisation by risk management being an integral part of the organisational processes and decision making of the VIVAT Group.
 Decision making is clear, explicit, and in line with the risk policy and risk appetite of the VIVAT Group.
-The management teams of the product lines and functional lines promote awareness of risks and are supported by the second line.
+The management teams of the product lines and functional lines promote awareness of risks and are supported by the second line departments of the risk organisation.
 The management teams are responsible for ensuring that risk decisions are made in accordance with the delegated authorities, in consultation with all second line Solvency II key functions.